etileyli/Algorithms/README.md

 # Algorithms
 Some algorithms stuff based on METU CENG707

 Book: Data Structures And Algorithm Analysis In Cpp 2014 (4th ed.) - Mark Allen WEISS

+For the first commit from Ubuntu 20.04.